theguly/iris-doc-src/docs/getting_started.md

-## kubernetes
+### Kubernetes

-Kubernetes, a powerful container orchestration platform that simplifies the deployment, scaling, and management of containerized applications.
-Utilizing Kubernetes, you can efficiently run your applications across a cluster of machines, ensuring high availability and seamless scaling as demand fluctuates.
+For enterprises wishing to run their instance of IRIS, utilizing the projects official Helm charts and/or Kustomize manifests, allows them to significantly enhance their deployment and management, presenting a powerful solution to streamline their IRIS deployment and management processes, efficiently running across a cluster of machines, ensuring high availability and seamless scaling as demand fluctuates.

-### Helm Chart and Manifest for iris-web Enterprises:

-For iris-web enterprises, utilizing Helm charts and manifests can significantly enhance the deployment and management of their applications on Kubernetes.
-Helm is a package manager for Kubernetes that enables the templating and versioning of Kubernetes manifests.
-It allows iris-web enterprises to define, install, and upgrade complex Kubernetes applications with ease.

- Kubernetes, along with Helm charts and manifests, presents a powerful solution for iris-web enterprises to streamline their application deployment and management processes.
-The deploy directory in the iris-web GitHub repository provides a practical starting point for leveraging Helm and Kubernetes to deploy iris-web and related services effectively.
+The deploy directory in the iris-web GitHub repository provides a practical starting point for deploying IRIS on their preferred managed k8s platform.
+We've created two variants: eks and gke, feel free to customize each with your own values.

 For more details, please visit the deploy directory on GitHub: [deploy](https://github.com/dfir-iris/iris-web/tree/master/deploy)